Navigate the article

 Speech recognition has been a part of Windows for years but has historically been an accessibility setting designed to let you talk instead of typing.

-The new Voice Access feature coming to Windows 11 will also allow you to launch apps and switch between them.
+This feature coming to Windows 11 will also allow you to launch apps and switch between them.
 You can also browse the web, and generally control your computer with your voice.
 Microsoft is rolling out a preview build to Windows Insider members from the Windows 11 Dev channel.

-One of Voice Access’ most compelling features is its grid and number overlays (again similar to Google’s Voice Access for Android app which makes it easy to interact with what’s displayed on-screen that may be complex or unnamed.
+One of the most compelling features is its grid and number overlays (again similar to Google’s Voice Access for Android app which makes it easy to interact with what’s displayed on-screen that may be complex or unnamed.
 In the grid overlay, the screen will be parted into 9 sections assigned to a number.
 Selecting a section further narrows down selections.

 Windows 11 Insider build 22518 (Dec 2021) comes with Voice Access, which is a surprisingly advanced utility (compared to speech recognition).
 Although Microsoft has not announced when the feature will be released to stable Windows 11, we know that this might take at least several weeks.
 The feature itself is highly dependent on your environment.
 If you have a noisy environment, the accuracy may be affected.
 If you wish to use other languages, it may take a while for Voice Access to be able to support them.

-How to enable Voice Access in Windows 11
+Turn on Voice Access in Windows 11

 Step 1.
 Start your Windows 11 Machine, go to its Settings (press Windows + I)